DevLearn 2019 was a huge success for the OttoLearn team; we had many great conversations with existing and future

 Our VP of Major Accounts, Josh Flower, joined forces with Irshad Rizvi, Director, Collaboration & Learning Technologies at The Cleveland Clinic (CCF) to discuss microlearning strategy at the Executive Forum.

-Irshad presented CCF’s vision for a modernized learning & performance strategy, which includes a microlearning solution.
+Irshad presented CCF’s vision for a modernized learning & performance strategy, which includes a microlearning platform solution.
 Together he and Josh outlined how OttoLearn fit into the new strategy, in particular emphasizing how it will impact knowledge retention after introductory and foundational learning takes place.

 After outlining the why, Josh expanded on how the engagement began, introductory topic areas, and a review of initial results with the first pool of learners.
 The initial results are encouraging, with a 50% learner-driven opt-in rate, and overall knowledge gap closure from 34.29% down to under 1%.